ibm-cloud-docs/vpc/api-change-log.md

 When [retrieving an instance](/apidocs/vpc/latest#get-instance), the new `reservation_affinity` property indicates the reservation affinity policy in effect for the virtual server instance.
 The new `health_state` property indicates the instance's overall health state, while an accompanying `health_reasons` property indicates the reason for any unhealthy health states, such as a failed reservation.

 For more information, see [Provisioning reserved capacity for VPC](/docs/vpc?topic=vpc-provisioning-reserved-capacity-vpc).

+This feature is now generally available.
+See the [26 March 2024](#26-march-2024) announcement.

 ## 19 December 2023
 {: #19-december-2023}